EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 ## What are the disadvantages?
 If you flash the wrong u-boot, you can brick your device.
 I am not taking any responsibility for that!
+Also, you will be unable to revert to stock firmware by removing the microSD card.

 ## Requirements: